carygarvin/Audit-OktaAppPermissions.ps1/README.md

 # Script configuration
 There are 2 configurable variables (see lines 29 and 30 below) which need to be set by IT Administrator prior to using the present Script:
-Variable '$OktaOrgName' which is the name, in the Okta Portal URL, corresponding to your organization.
+Variable '**$OktaOrgName**' which is the name, in the Okta Portal URL, corresponding to your organization.
-Variable '$OktaAPItoken' which is the temporary token Okta issued for you upon request.
+Variable '**$OktaAPItoken**' which is the temporary token Okta issued for you upon request.
 This token can be issued and taken from Admin>Security>API>Token once your are logged in the Okta Admin Portal.